-Enough is Enough: Why We Cap Country Exposure in Our Emerging Markets Strategies
+Enough Is Enough: Why We Cap Country Exposure in Our Emerging Markets Strategy

 Should you cap your exposure to China?
 We think so.
 We argue that the growing concentrations in many emerging markets indexes do not make a great deal of sense.
 Learn more about why we believe in maintaining country weight caps.

 Potential Parametric solution

 Our Emerging Markets Strategy includes large-, mid-, and small-cap stocks in over 50 developing countries.
 The strategy invests across both emerging and frontier markets using a top-down, three-part process designed to eliminate country and sector concentrations.
 We apply a disciplined, unemotional trading approach to build and maintain the strategy’s investment exposures.